Shopping Links

 The Japanese version has its own strengths.
 Some parts are generally funnier, the comic timing is a bit tighter, and it has some jokes that didn't make it into the dub (plus a few that don't translate at all).

 Artistically, Shinesman doesn't stand out--the art and backgrounds are a bit simple, and the coloring tends toward weak pastels.
 On the positive side, I would go so far as to say that sort of adds to the feel--it looks just like the older superhero anime that it spoofs.
-The animation is about average for a slightly older OAV series, but is good (or not bad) enough not to be noticeable one way or the other, and there is one decent action scene near the end.
+The animation is about average for a slightly older OAV series; it's good (or not bad) enough not to be noticeable one way or the other, and there is one decent action scene near the end.
 The somewhat angular character designs have a slight shoujo-style look to them, which enhances the contrast between superstudly surface and lame reality.
 On the down side, the guys all look kind of similar, which isn't helped any by the less-than-easy-to-remember Japanese names (it does help that everybody but Red wears a business suit the same color as his costume).
 The costumes and monsters are, likewise, unremarkable but good enough.

 The music is much like the art: plain.
 When there is any, that is; Shinesman is almost completely devoid of noticeable background music.
 The opening theme, on the other hand, sounds exactly like some of the classic, heroic anime themes (Dragonball and the like), replete with corporate-sponsored-hero-appropriate lyrics ("tax-free justice" and such).